Morley Callaghan: Biography

 Of Canadian/English-immigrant parentage, Callaghan was born and raised in Toronto, Ontario.
 In his youth, he played baseball for Canadian Sports Hall of Fame coach, Bob Abate, and pitched for Abate's Arlington baseball team.
 He was educated at Withrow PS, Riverdale Collegiate Institute, the University of Toronto and Osgoode Hall Law School.
 He articled and was called to the Bar, but did not practice law.
-During the 1920s he worked at the Toronto Star where he became friends with a fellow reporter Ernest Hemingway, formerly of The Kansas City Star.
+During the 1920s, he worked at the Toronto Star where he became friends with a fellow reporter Ernest Hemingway, formerly of The Kansas City Star.
 Callaghan began writing stories that were well received and soon were recognized as one of the best short story writers of the day.
-In 1929 he spent some months in Paris, where he was part of the great gathering of writers in Montparnasse that included Ernest Hemingway, Ezra Pound, Gertrude Stein, F. Scott Fitzgerald, and James Joyce.
+In 1929, he spent some months in Paris, where he was part of the great gathering of writers in Montparnasse that included Ernest Hemingway, Ezra Pound, Gertrude Stein, F. Scott Fitzgerald, and James Joyce.

 Callaghan's novels and short stories are marked by undertones of Roman Catholicism, often focusing on individuals whose essential characteristic is a strong but often weakened sense of self.
 His first novel was Strange Fugitive (1928); several short stories, novellas, and novels followed.
 Callaghan published little between 1937 and 1950 - an artistically dry period.
 However, during these years, many non-fiction articles were written in various periodicals such as New World (Toronto), and National Home Monthly.
 Luke Baldwin's Vow, a slim novel about a boy and his dog, was originally published in a 1947 edition of Saturday Evening Post and soon became a juvenile classic read in school rooms around the world.
 The Loved and the Lost (1951) won the Governor General's Award.
 Callaghan's later works include, among others, The Many Colored Coat (1960), A Passion in Rome (1961), A Fine and Private Place (1975), A Time for Judas (1983), Our Lady of the Snows (1985).
-His last novel was A Wild Old Man Down the Road (1988).
+His last novel was A Wild Old Man on the Road (1988).
 Publications of short stories have appeared in The Lost and Found Stories of Morley Callaghan (1985) and in The New Yorker Stories (2001).
 The four-volume The Complete Stories (2003) collects for the first time 90 of his stories.

 Callaghan was also a contributor to The New Yorker, Harper's Bazaar, Maclean's, Esquire, Cosmopolitan, Saturday Evening Post, Yale Review, New World, Performing Arts in Canada, and Twentieth Century Literature.

 Callaghan married Loretto Dee, with whom he had two sons: Michael (born November 1931) and Barry (born 1937), a poet and author in his own right.
 Barry Callaghan's memoir Barrelhouse Kings (1998), examines his career and that of his father.
 After outliving most of his contemporaries, Callaghan died after a brief illness in Toronto at the age of 87.
 He was interred in Mount Hope Catholic Cemetery in Ontario.